LucaGurr/raspberry-pi-gui-stepper-control-master/README.md

 - **Connecting to the Raspberry Pi**: Use the connection options in the main window to establish a link with the Raspberry Pi.
 - **Motor Control**: Navigate to the motor control interface to select motors, specify rotation direction, and set degrees of rotation.
 - **Debug Information**: View real-time debug information in the main window to monitor the status of the connection and motor operations.

-## Features

-- User-friendly GUI for easy interaction with stepper motors.
-- Real-time debug information display.
-- Ability to control multiple motors grouped by HAT.
-- Local execution on the user's machine with USB serial communication.

 ## Compatibility